Swammers8/swammers8.github.io/assets/footprintingHard.md

 tom@NIXHARD:~$
 ```

 We're in!
 Now to try and find the credentials to our `HTB` entry in the database.
-I searched the running processes to determine what databse is running which I assumed was going to be sql.
+I searched the running processes to determine what database was running which I assumed was going to be sql.

 ```
 tom@NIXHARD:~$ ps aux | grep sql